-- Note 1: Comparator outputs are not internally connected to the PWM Fault control logic.
-If using the comparator modules for Fault generation, the user must externally connect the desired comparator output pin to the dedicated FLTA1 or FLTB1 input pin. - 2: Refer to Table 15-1 for FLTB1 implementation details. - 3: The PxFLTACON register is a write-protected register.
-Refer to Section 15.3 "Write-Protected Registers" for more information on the unlock sequence. - 4: During any Reset event, FLTB1 is enabled by default and must be cleared as described in Section 15.2 "PWM Faults".
+- 2: The PxFLTBCON register is a write-protected register.
+Refer to Section 15.3 "Write-Protected Registers" for more information on the unlock sequence. - 3: Comparator outputs are not internally connected to the PWMx Fault control logic.
+If using the comparator modules for Fault generation, the user must externally connect the desired comparator output pin to the dedicated FLTA1 or FLTB1 input pin. - 4: During any Reset event, the FLTB1 pin is enabled by default and must be cleared as described in Section 15.2 "PWMx Faults".